xeaone/server/README.md

 ```

 ### Router
-Constructor Plugin that will route request to Handle methods.
+Constructor Plugin that will route request to a handle method.

 ```ts
 import { Router } from 'https://deno.land/x/xserver/mod.ts';